evilusean/OnlineFruitStore-PythonWebServerPDFEmailHealthCheck/README.md

 You'll first need to get the information from the supplier that is currently stored in a Google Drive file.
 The supplier has sent data as large images with an associated description of the products in two files (.TIF for the image and .txt for the description).

+To download the file from the supplier onto our linux-instance virtual machine we will first grant executable permission to the `download_drive_file.sh` script.

+`sudo chmod +x ~/download_drive_file.sh`

+Run the download_drive_file.sh shell script with the following arguments

+`./download_drive_file.sh 1LePo57dJcgzoK4uiI_48S01Etck7w_5f supplier-data.tar.gz`

 Run `download_drive_file.sh` to download a file named `supplier-data.tar.gz`.
-Extracted using 'tar xf ~/supplier-data.tar.gz' in shell.
+Extracted using `tar xf ~/supplier-data.tar.gz` in shell.
 This creates a directory named `supplier-data`, that contains subdirectories named `images` and `descriptions`.

 The subdirectory `images` contain images of various fruits, while the `descriptions` subdirectory has text files containing the description of each fruit.